 Combining the impressive durability and handling prowess of the AdvancedFrame series with the ability to paddle this craft with a friend or on your own makes this our top choice for a tandem vessel.
 As a very long boat with integrated tracking fins and a slick PVC tarpaulin hull, this kayak can make some impressive moves on the water.
 We continue to be impressed by how much maneuverability this vessel maintains while still comfortably seating two adults.
 And its ability to also be paddled by a solo adventurer with relative ease is a major selling point.
 With intense construction of durable materials, we feel confident gliding over submerged sticks and underwater rocks without worry.

-All this boat comes at a cost to portability though.
+All this boat comes at a cost to portability, though.
 This boat weighs over 50 lb, so while you might be able to paddle it by yourself, carrying it to the launch point alone or heading solo upriver or against the wind might require a bigger feat of strength.
-The design of this boat also leaves no room for a drain, but plenty of spaces for water to hide, making it difficult to dry your boat entirely before storing it again.
-And like all the AE yaks we tested, this one doesn't come with any paddles or pump and adapter.
+This boat's design also leaves no room for a drain, but plenty of spaces for water to hide, making it difficult to dry your boat entirely before storing it again.
+And like all the AE yaks we tested, this one doesn't come with any paddles or pump (with necessary adapter).
 Yet with useful features, a fairly simple set up, and the best on-water performance of any tandem we tested, we prefer this model for every excursion with a co-captain.

 Read review: Advanced Elements AdvancedFrame Convertible Tandem